opaulojr/pirilampo-supermarket/README.md

 ### Where it was developed

-- The file where the solution was implemented is called `search-products-by-brand.js` and is inside the `src` directory
+- The file is called `search-products-by-brand.js` and is inside the `src` directory

 - The implementation is within the `searchProductsByBrand` function

 ### Business rules

 - The function should receive the brand as a parameter.

 - If products are found, the function should return a new array of objects.
 Each object should have the following keys:

   - **description:** 'product description, without any modification',
   - **formattedPrice:** 'Real currency prefix (`R$`) added to the product price (`1.99`, for example), with 1 space between the data.
 Additionally, the decimal separator will be a period (`.`), since the information in _data.json_ is already in this format.
 Example: `R$ 10.99`'

 - If no products are found, the function should return an empty array

 - The function should return an empty array if called **without a parameter**

 - The search should be `case-insensitive` and `accent-insensitive`

 ### The `searchProductsByBrand` function when receiving an array with objects

 - The function traverses the `stockProducts` array, which contains product objects from the stock, in search of products from a **specific brand**.
 If products are found, the function returns a new list of objects with the properties of **description** and **formatted product value**; otherwise, it returns **an empty list**

 - When searching for products by brand, the returned array has objects whose `description` key is the same as the original object, and the `formattedPrice` key is in the format `R$ XX.YY` or `R$ X.YY`

 - When searching for an existing brand, the value returned by the function is an `array` of elements of type `object`

 - Searching for a nonexistent brand will return an empty array

 - Calling the function without passing a parameter will return an empty array

 - When searching for a product brand with **accents** or **uppercase** and **lowercase**, the function will return the product even if the parameter has been passed without respecting the accentuation and sensitivity of the brand name

 ### Example of the expected format if the function finds products from a brand